WGN-TV to air ‘Pride: Stories of Chicago’s Very Own’

 In this all-new special, WGN covers several stories, including a deeper look at how Chicago’s Black transgender community is responding to nationwide efforts to cut off access to gender-affirming care and drag shows.
 In addition, WGN introduces us to LGBTQIA+ veterans, a photographer who documented a critical decade of the HIV/AIDS epidemic, and a marching band that brings the sounds of pride alive.

-The special will be shown June 25 at 6:30pm CT on WGN-TV; the WGN+ TV streaming app on Roku, Amazon Fire TV and Apple TV; online at WGNTV.com/Live and on the WGN News mobile app.
-An encore presentation will also be shown Sunday, June 25 at 12:30am CT on all WGN-TV platforms.
+The special on Saturday, June 24 at 6:30pm CT will be seen on WGN-TV; the WGN+ TV streaming app on Roku, Amazon Fire TV and Apple TV; online at WGNTV.com/Live and on the WGN News mobile app.
+An encore presentation will air late Sunday, June 25 at 12:30am CT on WGN-TV.

 WGN-TV is Chicago’s Very Own source for news and entertainment and is owned and operated by Nexstar Media Inc., a wholly owned subsidiary of Nexstar Media Group, Inc. WGN News programs more local news than any other Chicago TV station and can be seen on WGN-TV; the WGN+ TV streaming app on Roku, Amazon Fire TV and Apple TV; online at WGNTV.com/Live and the WGN News mobile app.
 In-depth local weather coverage is available on all newscasts, WGNTV.com/Weather and the WGN Weather mobile app.
 WGN Films, part of WGN-TV, presents compelling and in-depth cinematic journalism that goes beyond the headlines to explore the stories and issues that affect Chicago area communities.
 WGN 9.2 is the Chicago affiliate for Nexstar Media Inc.’s 1950s – 1970s classic TV network Antenna TV, WGN 9.3 is the Chicago affiliate for Grit, WGN 9.4 is the Chicago affiliate for Nexstar Media Inc.’s 1980s – 2000s retro TV network Rewind TV, and WGN 9.5 is the Chicago affiliate for TBD.
 For more information on Chicago’s Very Own WGN-TV, go to WGNTV.com